INTERNATIONAL HEALTH COMMITTEE

 Past IHC-Sponsored Projects

-2023 IHC Recipient
+2026 IHC Recipient

 Etta Projects

-Etta Projects is a Tacoma based non-profit organization that works in Bolivia, the poorest country in South America.
-In rural areas of Eastern Bolivia, their current service area, the majority of families live without adequate water, sanitation, and access to healthcare.
 Their mission is to collaborate with communities to create sustainable solutions to improve health, sanitation, and clean water.
-In 2022, Etta expanded its focus to eliminating food insecurity in the region using environmental solutions.
-Through their work, over 71,000 people in Bolivia have benefited with improved health and nutrition, water, and sanitation.
-Additionally, 19 communities and 435 families now have environmentally sounds sanitation systems, and 31 villages have clean water systems and water committee to manage them.
+Their work has also expanded to include community health promotion and chronic disease prevention.
+Through their work, 200, 000 people in Bolivia have benefited with improved health and nutrition, water, and sanitation.
+47 villages and 843 families now have environmentally sounds sanitation systems, and 46 villages have clean water systems and water committees to manage them.

 â–º Donate to the silent auction!
 Items in the past have included: gift cards, experiences, getaways, books, gently used items and memorabilia, etc. Anything helps!